-Implementing discipline strategies can be challenging and often require the parents to enforce consequences to a negative behavior.
+Implementing discipline strategies can be challenging and often requires the parents to enforce consequences to a negative behavior.
 When you discipline a child with autism, this challenge is somewhat heightened.
 This is because many children with autism find it difficult to understand non-verbal social communication cues such as facial expression.
 Nonetheless, it is possible!

 Download your FREE guide on